-Annual cash retainers under the Non-Employee Director Compensation Policy 2022 Cash Retainer (\$) Board: All non-employee members of the Board \$ 45,000 Additional retainer for non-executive chair of the Board \$ 35,000 Audit Committee: Additional retainer for chair of the Audit Committee \$ 18,000 Additional retainer for other members of the Audit Committee \$ 9,000 Compensation Committee: Additional retainer for chair of the Compensation Committee \$ 15,000 Additional retainer for other members of the Compensation Committee \$ 7,500 Nominating and Corporate Governance Committee: Additional retainer for chair of the Nominating and Corporate Governance Committee \$ 10,000 Additional retainer for other members of the Nominating and Corporate Governance Committee \$ 5,000
+Annual cash retainers under the Non-Employee Director Compensation Policy 2022 Ca ish Retainer (\$) Board: All non-employee members of the Board \$ 45,000 Additional retainer for non-executive chair of the Board \$ 35,000 Audit Committee: Additional retainer for chair of the Audit Committee \$ 18,000 Additional retainer for other members of the Audit Committee \$ 9,000 Compensation Committee: Additional retainer for chair of the Compensation Committee \$ 15,000 Additional retainer for other members of the Compensation Committee \$ 7,500 Nominating and Corporate Governance Committee: Additional retainer for chair of the Nominating and Corporate Governance Committee \$ 10,000 Additional retainer for other members of the Nominating and Corporate Governance Committee \$ 5,000

 In addition, under our non-employee director compensation policy, new members of our Board are eligible for an initial equity grant under our stock option plan.
 The initial equity grant takes the form of a grant of stock options and restricted stock units that vest in equal annual installments over a three-year period.
 In addition, on the date of the annual meeting of stockholders, each continuing non-employee director who has served on the Board for a minimum of six months will be eligible to receive an annual equity grant in the form stock options and restricted stock units.
 These annual equity grants will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
-The number of shares subject to the initial equity grants and the annual equity grant with a value that is greater than those of the other members of the Board, which we believe is commensurate with the additional time commitment and additional responsibility that the chair of our Board takes on.
+The number of shares subject to the initial equity grants and the annual equity grants are summarized in the table below.
+The non-executive chair of our Board is eligible to receive an additional equity grant with a value that is greater than those of the other members of the Board, which we believe is commensurate with the additional time commitment and additional responsibility that the chair of our Board takes on.
 In the case of each initial equity grant and annual equity grant, the Board or Compensation Committee may exercise their discretion to provide for a different number of shares subject to equity awards in the event they determine a variation from the stated amount is warranted.
 All of the foregoing options are granted with an exercise price equal to the fair market value of our common stock on the date of grant.
 The equity grant policy applicable to our directors in 2022 is summarized below.

-Equity grants under the Non-Employee Director Compensation Policy Stock options (# of shares) Restricted Stock Units (# of shares Initial equity grant 7,500 4,663 Annual equity grant 5,000 3,109 Additional initial equity grant for non-executive chair of the Board 2,000 1,244 Additional annual equity grant for non-executive chair of the Board 2,000 1,244
+Equity grants under the Non-Employee Director Compensation Policy of shares) Units (# of shares Initial equity grant 7,500 4,663 Annual equity grant 5,000 3,109 Additional initial equity grant for non-executive chair of the Board 2,000 1,244 Additional annual equity grant for non-executive chair of the Board 2,000 1,244